 - Distance from Bolzano: 1 hour, 50 km

 The Schlern Rosengarten can be an ideal choice for hikers, climbers, mountain bikers, and nature lovers.
-The huge park covers 8,900 hectares and its highest point is Petz at 2,563 meters.
-The multitude of forests, valleys, and pastures alternate here, and the varied landscape attracts visitors.
+The colossal park covers 8,900 hectares, and its highest point is Petz at 2,563 meters.
+The many forests, valleys, and pastures alternate here, and the varied landscape attracts visitors.

-Walking in the Schlern Rosengarten park, you should also visit the Parkhaus, which is located in a former hydroelectric sawmill.
+Walking in the Schlern Rosengarten Park, you should also visit the Parkhaus, located in a former hydroelectric sawmill.
 In addition to regular demonstrations of how an old saw works, you can also listen to detailed presentations on the beauty of nature and the characteristics of the place.
-I
+It can also be great as a family program, even if the kids don’t understand the presentations, because the operation of the old saw will still be an exciting experience for them.

 - Address: Schlern-Rosengarten Nature Park, Autonomous Province of Bolzano, Italy